Teton Advisors Inc. Sells 76,000 Shares of Avid Technology, Inc. (NASDAQ:AVID)

-Teton Advisors Inc. reduced its holdings in shares of Avid Technology, Inc. (NASDAQ:AVID) by 23.5% during the fourth quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The fund owned 248,000 shares of the technology company’s stock after selling 76,000 shares during the period.
-Teton Advisors Inc. owned about 0.56% of Avid Technology worth $3,936,000 at the end of the most recent reporting period.
+Teton Advisors Inc. lowered its stake in shares of Avid Technology, Inc. (NASDAQ:AVID) by 23.5% during the 4th quarter, according to the company in its most recent filing with the SEC.
+The fund owned 248,000 shares of the technology company’s stock after selling 76,000 shares during the quarter.
+Teton Advisors Inc. owned 0.56% of Avid Technology worth $3,936,000 at the end of the most recent quarter.

-A number of other hedge funds and other institutional investors have also modified their holdings of AVID.
-BlackRock Inc. boosted its stake in shares of Avid Technology by 13.2% during the fourth quarter.
-BlackRock Inc. now owns 2,365,197 shares of the technology company’s stock valued at $37,535,000 after purchasing an additional 276,694 shares during the period.
-NEXT Financial Group Inc boosted its stake in shares of Avid Technology by 14.5% during the fourth quarter.
-NEXT Financial Group Inc now owns 3,950 shares of the technology company’s stock valued at $63,000 after purchasing an additional 500 shares during the period.
-GSA Capital Partners LLP purchased a new stake in shares of Avid Technology during the fourth quarter valued at approximately $441,000.
-Assenagon Asset Management S.A. purchased a new stake in shares of Avid Technology during the fourth quarter valued at approximately $498,000.
-Finally, Sei Investments Co. boosted its stake in shares of Avid Technology by 4.4% during the third quarter.
-Sei Investments Co. now owns 164,635 shares of the technology company’s stock valued at $1,409,000 after purchasing an additional 6,871 shares during the period.
-Institutional investors and hedge funds own 67.32% of the company’s stock.
+Several other hedge funds and other institutional investors also recently added to or reduced their stakes in AVID.
+BlackRock Inc. boosted its holdings in Avid Technology by 13.2% during the 4th quarter.
+BlackRock Inc. now owns 2,365,197 shares of the technology company’s stock valued at $37,535,000 after acquiring an additional 276,694 shares during the period.
+NEXT Financial Group Inc lifted its holdings in shares of Avid Technology by 14.5% in the 4th quarter.
+NEXT Financial Group Inc now owns 3,950 shares of the technology company’s stock worth $63,000 after buying an additional 500 shares during the period.
+GSA Capital Partners LLP purchased a new stake in shares of Avid Technology in the 4th quarter worth $441,000.
+Assenagon Asset Management S.A. purchased a new stake in shares of Avid Technology during the 4th quarter worth $498,000.
+Finally, Sei Investments Co. lifted its stake in shares of Avid Technology by 4.4% during the 3rd quarter.
+Sei Investments Co. now owns 164,635 shares of the technology company’s stock worth $1,409,000 after purchasing an additional 6,871 shares during the last quarter.
+67.32% of the stock is currently owned by hedge funds and other institutional investors.

-A number of research firms have recently weighed in on AVID.
-Zacks Investment Research raised Avid Technology from a “hold” rating to a “buy” rating and set a $19.00 price objective for the company in a research note on Thursday, January 7th.
-Maxim Group increased their price objective on Avid Technology from $14.00 to $23.00 and gave the company a “buy” rating in a research note on Friday, January 8th.
-B. Riley increased their price objective on Avid Technology from $13.50 to $18.00 and gave the company a “buy” rating in a research note on Thursday, December 31st.
-Finally, Northland Securities raised their price target on Avid Technology from $32.00 to $22.00 in a research note on Tuesday, February 9th.
+Several research analysts recently issued reports on AVID shares.
+B. Riley upped their target price on Avid Technology from $13.50 to $18.00 and gave the company a “buy” rating in a research report on Thursday, December 31st.
+Maxim Group increased their price objective on Avid Technology from $14.00 to $23.00 and gave the company a “buy” rating in a report on Friday, January 8th.
+Zacks Investment Research raised Avid Technology from a “hold” rating to a “buy” rating and set a $19.00 price objective on the stock in a report on Thursday, January 7th.
+Finally, Northland Securities raised their target price on Avid Technology from $32.00 to $22.00 in a report on Tuesday, February 9th.

 About Avid Technology